Wellable

 employee wellness ideas - walking challenges

 Walking challenges are the most popular, straightforward, and well-known type of company fitness challenge that many human resources departments turn to when it comes to encouraging physical activity.
 There’s a reason why it is such a popular component of an employee wellness program and highly recommended: it works.
-Countless research has revealed the benefits of walking for employee wellbeing.
-People just don’t do enough of it.
+Countless research has revealed the benefits of walking for employee well-being, and challenges are a great way to help employees do more of it.

 Walking Challenge Ideas